urban-wombat/flattables/README.md

 * Table names must start with an uppercase character -- [FlatBuffers style guide](https://google.github.io/flatbuffers/flatbuffers_guide_writing_schema.html)
 * Column names must start with a lowercase character -- [FlatBuffers style guide](https://google.github.io/flatbuffers/flatbuffers_guide_writing_schema.html)
 * Table names or column names that so much as **look** like `Go` key words are not permitted.
-Table and column names end up as variable names in generated `Go` code, and the compiler doesn't like key words used as variables.
+Table and column names end up as function and variable names in generated `Go` code, and the compiler doesn't like key words as names.
+So we don't risk it.
 * Transfers between `Go` slices and `FlatBuffers` require the field names to be exported (hence uppercase) which is done by code generation.
 So there's a (managed) difference between the [FlatBuffers style guide](https://google.github.io/flatbuffers/flatbuffers_guide_writing_schema.html)